metalbear-co/metalbear.co/content/en/pages/cfp-program/index.md

     - Individuals from diverse backgrounds and fields are encouraged to apply as long as your topic intersects with mirrord.
 how_to_apply:
-  - "Pick your conferences: Indicate the specific conferences you plan to attend and present at."
+  - "Pick your conferences: indicate the specific conferences you plan to attend and present at."
-  - "Tell us about your talk: Briefly describe your proposed topic, the target audience, how it aligns with the themes of the conference, and demonstrates mirrord's capabilities and use cases."
+  - "Tell us about your talk: briefly describe your proposed topic, the target audience, how it aligns with the themes of the conference, and demonstrates mirrord's capabilities and use cases."
-  - "Share your experience: Describe your professional background, previous speaking experience, any relevant achievements, and knowledge of mirrord."
+  - "Share your experience: describe your professional background, previous speaking experience, any relevant achievements, and knowledge of mirrord."
-  - "Submit budget: Include an estimated budget for your trip, including travel, lodging, and registration fees."
+  - "Submit budget: include an estimated budget for your trip, including travel, lodging, and registration fees."
 layout: cfp-program
 ---